XW v XH (Court of Appeal)

 Download: Download this judgment

-Desmond Browne CBE QC (Appellant)
+Desmond Browne CBE KC (Appellant)

-Adam Wolanski QC (Appellant)
+Adam Wolanski KC (Appellant)

 Instructing Solicitors: Stewarts for the Appellant, Sears Tooth Solicitors for the Respondent